Selling multigenerational homes isn’t always the same as selling single-family homes. With these types of homes it’s all about the family.

 “With a large influx of new international homebuyers and cultural norms shifting in housing, many are looking for homes to accommodate extended family living situations,” says Smith.
 “Privacy is absolutely key but large, flexible communal spaces are often desired.”

 For the non-multigenerational buyer looking at a multigen home, that flex space becomes another major selling point.
 In addition to using it for purposes like a man cave, play area or housing guests, many buyers see huge potential for additional income by renting out the extra space.

 “Increasingly [multigen] also refers to grandparents raising grandchildren — with or without the parents present,” says Lori Bitter, author of The Grandparent Economy, which explores multigen living in detail.

 In fact, the typical multigen buyer is between 50 and 60, says Bitter, and other family members may be contributing to the purchase and ultimately contributing to the influence of the purchase.
 Thus, it’s important to consider the thoughts and values of all those involved.

 In regards to demographics, Cohee says, multigen buyers are much like condo buyers: there will be first-time buyers and there will be empty nesters looking for low maintenance.

 “We see that first-time homebuyers really like the idea of the income potential to offset their mortgage, whereas the older folks may want to have their parents move in,” he adds.
 “Determining what your buyers’ needs are prior to giving them the chance to experience the space is key.”

-According to the National Association of Realtors’ Home Buyer and Seller Generational Trends Report for 2015, 13 percent of homebuyers purchased multigen homes.
+According to the National Association of Realtors’ Home Buyers and Sellers Generational Trends Report for 2022, 11 percent of homebuyers purchased multigen homes.